MESHaya/Money_Up/README.md

 - **Tools**: Android Studio, Jetpack Libraries

 ---
-# how to run the app from a zipped folder:
+# ▶️ How to run the app from a zipped folder:

 To run the **Money_Up** Android app from a zipped project folder, first extract the contents of the `.zip` file to a location on your computer.